I was so awful at first at finding Whole30 approved recipes that satisfied!

 After: Side dishes are planned as part of meal planning.
 Roasted vegetables have to go in the oven almost an hour before dinner, so last-minute stuff just doesn’t work and would end up wasting veggies I already bought.
 I cut up 3-4 different kinds of fresh veggies per night, and there are often plentiful leftovers – BUT they’re so nicely seasoned and lovely to look at and eat that I’m thrilled to throw them on our griddle and eat them for lunch.
 So I’m even eating more veggies at lunch (and breakfast!), but without any extra work for those meals in particular.

 As you walk through our meals for the last month, many of the ways we’ve cooked creative vegetables are shared on Plan to Eat‘s site, the sponsor of this post.
-I plan to post recipes here on KS someday, but for now, Plan to Eat is the only place you can find them:
+Plan to Eat is the only place you can find them:

 - Aleppo Green and Red Cauliflower Saute